posaune0423/twitter-bot/README.md

 define('ACCESS_TOKEN', 'your access token');
 define('ACCESS_TOKEN_SECRET', 'your secret access token');
 ```
-please replace `your ~` statement to your actual API access token respectively.
+please replace `your ~` statement with your actual API access token respectively.
 and commit changes you made now

 ```